theronic/arinsuretech-kicker/README.md

 1. Under the "Project" tab, navigate to the folder `Assets -> Scenes` and open the scene called `SampleScene`.
 1. Under the "Project" tab, navigate to `Assets -> Resources` and click on `Vuforia Configuration`.
 1. Add your generated Vuforia App License Key in the Vuforia Inspector (on the right).
+   - Just below it, increase the `Max Simultaneous Tracked Images` and `Max Simultaneous Tracked Objects` settings from 1 to 10.
 1. Tick the `Vuforia Augmented Reality Support` checkbox under `Edit -> Project Settings -> Player`.
 1. Select the imported targed in `Image Target Behaviour` In the `ImageTarget` GameObject.
 1. Click the `Play` button (middle top) and have fun!

+## Collision Pitfalls

+ - `OnCollisionEnter(Collision)` only fires if:
+   - One of the objects has a `Rigidbody` attached
+   - The `Rigidbody` component appears *above* the `Collision` component
+   - "Is Kinematic?" is *unticked*
+   - "Is Trigger?" is *unticked*.
+ - `OnTriggerEnter` only fires if "Is Trigger?" is ticked.

 ## Common Pitfalls

- - "My external USB webcam not listed in Vuforia."
-This can be caused by version migration issues, or when the webcam was unplugged while starting Unity.
+ - "The external USB webcam is not listed in Vuforia, but works in other applications."
+   1. Did you migrate your project from an older version?
+Try a fresh project.
+   2. Plug in the webcam before starting Unity.
+   3. Upgrade to the latest version of Vuforia.
  - "Vuforia only tracks one target at a time."
-There is a default limit of 1 tracking targets.
+   - Increase `Max Simultaneous Tracked Images` and `Max Simultaneous Tracked Objects` from 1 to 10:

 ![Where to change maximum simultaneous image tracking](docs/images/max-tracking-screenshot.png)

 ## Helpful Hints